couchbaselabs/sdk-rfcs/rfc/0057-sdk3-analytics.md

 }
 ```

 The status needs to be decoded from the wire representation, which is in all cases the lowercase version of the enum.
-So “success” on the wire is turning into SUCCESS.
+So "success" on the wire is turning into SUCCESS.

 ```
 enum AnalyticsStatus {